hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 ##Ceph Manual Installation

-Ceph cluster require at least one monitor, and (**minimum number??**)at least as many OSDs as copies of an object stored on the cluster.
+Ceph cluster require at least one monitor, and (**minimum number?**)at least as many OSDs as copies of an object stored on the cluster.
 For more details, refer to http://docs.ceph.com/docs/master/install/manual-deployment/

 ###Assumptions and Dependencies